YeDawa/DumpSync/docs/settings.md

 ### Properties of `exports`

 - **dump_data** (`boolean`): Determines whether all data in your database should be exported.
 If set to `true`, the content of all tables will be included in the dump.
-If `false`, only the structures of the tables will be exported.
+If `false`, only the structures of the tables will be exported.\
+- **lock_tables** (`boolean`): Indicates whether tables should be locked during the dump process.
+If set to `true`, the tables will be locked to prevent any changes while the dump is being created, ensuring data consistency.
+If `false`, tables will remain unlocked, which may lead to potential inconsistencies if data is modified during the dump.
 - **compress_data** (`boolean`): Specifies whether the dump should be compressed.
 If set to `true`, the dump will be compressed using the `gzip` algorithm, reducing the file size.
 If `false`, the dump will be saved as a plain SQL file.
 - **drop_table_if_exists** (`boolean`): Specifies whether existing tables should be dropped before being recreated during the import process.
 Setting this to `true` will include a `DROP TABLE IF EXISTS` statement before the `CREATE TABLE` statement, preventing table duplication conflicts.
 - **insert_ignore_into** (`boolean`): The `insert_ignore_into` property specifies whether data should be inserted using the `INSERT IGNORE INTO` statement during the import process.
 Setting it to `true` will ensure that duplicate records are ignored, preventing errors from duplicate entries in the table.